There's never been a better time to visit Japan. Plan your trip today!

 Oita and Beppu Onsen

 In the previous incarnation of my Kyushu travel guide, I focused largely on the Beppu Onsen hot springs you can actually swim in.
 During my latest trip, however, I got a chance to explore the Seven Hells of Beppu, with my favorites being Chinoike Jigoku (the “blood” hell) and Umi Jigoku (the “sea” hell).
-Another awesome part of my latest trip to Oita prefecture was renting a car and driving northward to the Kunisaki peninsula, where destinations like the castle town of Kitsuki, Futago-ji temple deep in the forest and the vibrant Usa Jingu shrine surprised and delighted me.
+Another awesome part of my latest trip to Oita prefecture was renting a car and driving northward to the Kunisaki Peninsula, where destinations like the castle town of Kitsuki, Futago-ji temple deep in the forest and the vibrant Usa Jingu shrine surprised and delighted me.

 Miyazaki and Takachiho Gorge